 Bishop pass reached out to me at the tail end of construction of the restaurant.
 The project was almost finished but they needed some artistic elements on the walls to finish the space off.
 It was as if they had designed a flawless “little black dress” but it needed a feminine yin element, a bit of bling, to balance out the solid and serious bones of the design.

-We started with coral colored blossoms behind the sushi bar.
+We started with a coral colored blossom mural behind the sushi bar.
 My aim was to create a piece that was dynamic and structurally interesting that would dance with the right angles in the space.
 The tree element extends out the far side of the bar, creating a delicate but dramatic visual element when you walk in the front door.
 Bling!

 Japanese Landscape for the Bar